-The Chief Executive Officer has continued to enhance the Leadership Team to support him in his duties and decision making.
+The Chief Executive Officer has continued to enhance the skills and expertise of the Leadership Team to support him in his duties and decision making.
 This includes recognition of the Senior Leadership Group which comprises the senior functional management roles and together is comprised of those with responsibility for interacting with the Company's principal stakeholders.